Because the shoulder is the most mobile joint in your body, it can be the most susceptible to injury when lifting weights.

 If you lock your shoulder down as you lift weight, your mobile shoulder will become very stable and strong.

 The video above is part of my “Exercise Form Mastery Course”, which consists of 5 videos.
-Because the techniques taught are so important, I included this mastery course as a bonus in both BuiltLean Transformation & BuiltLean Workout-On-Demand.

 The power of learning proper form techniques allows you to confidently do any exercise with solid form after just seeing it, which helps you maximize your strength and minimize your risk of injury.